 Fortunately, all parties involved want the same thing: automated least-privilege for data.

 Productivity teams want immediate access to the data they need for development and analysis.
-Security teams, for their part, want users to only access approved data sets while sensitive, private, or strategic data stays strictly off-limits.
-The emphasis on least-privilege access underscores how both sides, productivity and security, have unique and complementary roles to play in database security. .
+Data security teams, for their part, want users to only access approved data sets while sensitive, private, or strategic data stays strictly off-limits.
+The emphasis on least-privilege access underscores how both sides, productivity and security, have unique and complementary roles to play in database security.

 Seeing database security as a matter of alignment rather than ownership has a direct impact on database defenses and data breach risks.
 More data falls under the defensive umbrella where stronger, and more seamless protections are in place.
 But it’s important to understand that data accessibility and efficiency improve as well once the productivity and security teams collaborate to balance risk, identify data, define policies, and orchestrate controls.
 In that way, secure databases are also more seamless, streamlined, and systematic – and that benefits everyone.